 In his role as Director of International Organizations for the World Jewish Congress and Executive Director of the WJC American Section, Shai served three years as Treasurer of the Conference of Non-Governmental Organizations in Consultative Relationship with the United Nations (CONGO), and was one of the organizers of the International Council of Jewish Parliamentarians.
 While at WJC, he spearheaded high-level and grassroots initiatives within a wide range of international organizations, including the Organization for Security and Cooperation in Europe (OSCE), Organization of American States, the International Red Cross, and Interpol.

 Shai has been registered to lobby at the state and federal levels, and with the U.S. Department of Justice as a foreign agent.
 His broad fundraising experience includes helping to rebuild a $10 million annual direct mail campaign; coordinating face-to-face solicitations to fund a $300,000 operating budget and $250,000 in campaign donations for federal, state and local races; grant-writing and presentations to foundations and funder panels.

 Shai has testified in the U.S. Congress and New York State Legislature, and addressed numerous international fora of the OSCE, United Nations, and the Interparliamentary Conference on Human Rights and Religious Freedom.
-He conducted research in France on Muslim-Jewish relations, under the auspices of the French Ministry of Foreign Affairs, has participated in the Manama Dialogue regional security summit as a guest of Bahrain's Ministry of Foreign Affairs, and delivered a keynote address at the VIII International Economic Forum in Kharkiv, Ukraine and the 2023 U.S.-Somalia Business Conference in Kismaayo, Somalia.
+He conducted research in France on Muslim-Jewish relations, under the auspices of the French Ministry of Foreign Affairs, has participated in the Manama Dialogue regional security summit as a guest of Bahrain's Ministry of Foreign Affairs, and delivered keynote addresses at the VIII International Economic Forum in Kharkiv, Ukraine and the 2023 U.S.-Somalia Business Conference in Kismaayo, Somalia.

 Shai has appeared as an expert on TV networks as diverse as TRT World, i24 News, Al Jazeera, Shalom TV, and Argentina’s C5N [Click here for selected video clips].
 His views and analysis are regularly published in various print and online media.
 He was ranked eighth on JTA’s 2009 list of the “100 Most Influential Jewish Twitter Users.”